-- Make notes as soon as possible afterwards using the words that the pupil has used on the Safeguarding Recording Forms (copies available in the staff room) - Do not record your assumptions and interpretations, just what you heard and saw. - Do not destroy original notes even if you later write things up more neatly and fully. - Record the date, time and place of the disclosure. - Draw a diagram on the body map to indicate the position of any injuries - Sign any written records and identify your position in the school setting - Do not ask a child to write and account or sign any of your documentation as this may compromise enquiries that need to be made later by children's Social Care or Police. - The DSL must ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005
+- Write up your conversation as soon as possible in the child's own words. - Do not record your assumptions and interpretations, just what you heard and saw. - Do not destroy original notes even if you later write things up more neatly and fully. - Record the date, time and place of the disclosure on Safeguarding Recording Forms (copies available in the staff room) - Draw a diagram on the body map to indicate the position of any injuries - Sign any written records and identify your position in the school setting - Do not ask a child to write and account or sign any of your documentation as this may compromise enquiries that need to be made later by children's Social Care or Police. - The DSL must ensure that all safeguarding records are managed in accordance with the Education (Pupil Information) (England) Regulations 2005